TheFairywarrior/config_con/README.md

 Using a `QueueObjects` object instead of just a channel means that horizontal scaling would be more possible because that logic can be held within the `QueueObjects` instead of having to be added into the pipe afterwards as its own step.

 ### Consumer
 The consumer is responsible for retrieving the data from the specified data source.
-This is done by using an `interface` called `Consumer` that will use a method `Consume(Context, ConsumerQueue)`.
+This is done by using an `interface` called `Consumer` that will use a method `Consume(context.Context, queue.Queue) error`.
 This method will run a service that can connect to the data source using the provided credentials.

+The different types of consumers can be split into 3 types (though only one is made at the moment).
+Those types are "API", "Listener" and "Retriever".
+* API: Is basically a GoFiber route that is going to be added to the main api server that is always run with the service.
+(This is the only consumer type currently setup)
+* Listener: Is a service that is going to be listening for data to be pushed to it.
+* Retriever: Is a service that is going to be retrieving data from a data source.
+Either consistently or on a schedule.

+Each consumer type will can then be broken down into the specific consumers for specific data sources.

 Once the consumer has gotten the data from the datasource then it will pass it to the `TransformQueue`.